apex/up/docs/commands.md

 ...
 ```

-## logs
+## Logs

 Show or tail log output with optional query for filtering.
+When viewing or tailing logs, you are viewing them from _all_ stages, see the examples below to filter on a stage name.

 ```

  Usage:

    up logs [<flags>] [<query>]